Relewise/relewise-ui-components/packages/web-components/README.md

 - **number-of-recommendations** (Optional, *Default 4*):

-    The amount of products to render.
+    The number of products recommendations to render.

 ## Overwriting styling
 If you want to overwrite the styling of the grid and the default product tile, you can do so by using css variables.